sirchuck/site_works/README.md

         $this->_m_modelname must be within the controllers Modual

     $this->_p - This is an array of parameters you want to pass around between your controller, modual, and view pages

+    $this->_csrf - Every time you load a page a new csrf token is generated and stored here.

 # Loading: Helpers, View Pages, Modles, Includes
     The load functions use the PHP require_once language construct.
 The following loaded files by default come from your current loaded controller.